pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Known Limitations

-Limitations with the current CloudBees Jenkins Platform for Pivotal Cloud Foundry product include:
+Limitations with the current CloudBees Jenkins Platform for PCF product include:

 * Currently supported buildpacks are Ruby and NodeJS (this limitation does not mean that you cannot build java applications, see buildpacks section for more details)
 * The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license